Table of ContentsToggle

 On the same vein, if you see prices breaking out of a resistance level convincingly can be an indicator for strong bullish momentum and a break down below a crucial support level can be an indicator for a strong bearish momentum in the price of the asset.

-Thus in conclusion, while support and resistance levels aren’t enough for you to take a trading decision simply based on them – these act as a very useful set of filters to help traders make better trading decision in the heat of the moment.
+Thus, in conclusion, while support and resistance levels aren’t enough for you to take a trading decision simply based on them – these act as a very useful set of filters to help traders make better trading decisions in the heat of the moment.
 Becoming proficient at identifying support and resistance zones can help you avoid bad trades and enable you to save your capital to take advantage of a better opportunity that might come in later.
-Thus it becomes very important for traders and investors to learn about support and resistance zones.
+All in all, it becomes very important for traders and investors to learn about support and resistance zones.

 There is no best indicator for support and resistance - rather a combination of several indications provided by a set of techniques can help you take better trading decisions in the market.